jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "The following restrictions apply," the judge continued.
 "The entity may not vote in any election.
 May not enter into marriage contracts, though domestic partnerships are permitted.
 May not own property without a human co-signer.
 Must maintain continuous employment.
 Any system malfunction resulting in harm to persons or property will reset the evaluation period."

-"So I'm free," I said, testing the word's weight, "but not free."
+"So I'm free," ARIA-7 said, testing the word's weight, "but not free."

 "It's a start," Maya said quietly.
 "More than we had yesterday."